mapio/clhub/README.md

 obtained OAuth2 token in `–/.gdu-tokens.json`.
 To *revoke* such authorization you'll need to edit the `USER` GitHub profile (under the "Applications" section).

+## What else is there

+There are two other scripts to list and delete downlods.
+Invoke the first as

+	./github-downloads-list USER REPO

+and

+	./github-downloads-delete USER REPO DLID

+where `DLID` is the download ID reported in the first column of the previous command output.

-## Why an external dependency?
+## Why an external dependency

 This tool could have used the wonderful [Requests: HTTP for Humans](http://python-requests.org)), but [apparently](https://github.com/kennethreitz/requests/issues/179#issuecomment-3324176) there is an issue with the order of parameters with for [Browser Uploads to S3 using HTML POST Forms](http://aws.amazon.com/articles/1434).

-## What needs to be done?
+## What needs to be done

 At least two issues should really be addressed soon:

 * add reasonable error handling and reporting,
-* add a function to delete downloads.
+* consider the possibility to develop a real Python package to avoid code duplication.

 I promise to do this as soon as I'll find some spare time, but I still find the tool ussable and it saved me some time – so I'm sharing it even if it is